Apr 03, 2014 12:03 PM

 Congratulations to our first certified EcoReps: Maurice Hardy, Sr., a staff member from the University Post Office, and Angie Carlson, a Bioethics student!
 Are you ready to become a certified Eco-Rep?
 Email email@example.com

 UofL's Sustainability Council launched this ongoing peer-to-peer sustainability outreach and

 education program in 2012 for all students, faculty, and staff who give a damn!
 Eco-Reps is designed to move faculty, staff & students beyond talk to action

 for a sustainable UofL!
-We provide basic training & resources,
+We provide basic training and resources,

-service opportunities, and certification as a point-person &
+service opportunities, and certification as a point-person and

 At the core of the Eco-Reps program is an online training series focused